tonton-pixel/cjk-glyphs-diff/README.md

     - `CJK-UTC-source-glyphs-diff.html`
     - `CJK-V-source-glyphs-diff.html`

+- Pre-generated HTML files are available for download from the [latest release](https://github.com/tonton-pixel/cjk-glyphs-diff/releases/latest).

-- For each source are listed the following differences, if any:
+- For each CJk source are listed the following differences, if any:

     - Removed glyphs
     - Added glyphs